MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/textblock.md

 <img alt="Text block control" src="images/controls/TextBlock.png" />

  TextBlock is typically easier to use and provides better text rendering performance than [RichTextBlock](richtextblock.md), so it's preferred for most app UI text.
 It also provides many of the same formatting options for customizing how your text is rendered.
-Although you can put line breaks in the text, TextBlock is designed to display a single paragraph and doesn’t support text indentation.
+Although you can put line breaks in the text, TextBlock is designed to display a single paragraph and doesn't support text indentation.
 Consider a [RichTextBlock](richtextblock.md) if you need support for multiple paragraphs, multi-column text, or inline UI elements like images.

 ### Text performance